kucaahbe/rspec-html-matchers/README.md

 </form>
 ```

-so you test it with following:
+so you test it with the following:

 ```ruby
 expect(rendered).to have_tag('form', :with => { :action => '/users', :method => 'post' }) do